12 Things Your Kids Can Do in Sunset Country

 6. Plan a Houseboat Vacation

-Yep, there's a lot more involved when you plan a houseboat vacation but the memories you'll get from a week with your family and friends on the water will last a lifetime!
-Essentially you're renting a cabin that floats, one you beach every night and enjoy the sunsets from its deck.
+Yep, there's a lot more involved when you plan a houseboat vacation, but the memories you'll get from a week with your family and friends on the water will last a lifetime!
+Essentially, you're renting a cabin that floats, one you can use to beach every night and enjoy the sunsets from its deck.
 You can swim, fish, and explore the vast waterways on beautiful summer days.
-We have several houseboat rental operations you can choose from!
+We have several houseboat rental operations from which you can choose!

 Needless to say, the kids will have fun on a houseboat